Ya'akov Meridor: Political career

 Meridor was one of the founders of Herut and was elected to the Knesset in Israel's first elections.
 He retained his seat in elections in 1951, 1955, 1959, 1961 and again in 1965 after Herut had merged with the Liberal Party to form Gahal (which later became Likud).
 He also published a book in 1955, entitled Long is the Path to Freedom: Chronicles of one of the Exiles.
 However, he lost his seat in the 1969 elections.

 Meridor resurrected his political career in 1981 when he was elected to the Knesset on Likud's list.
 He was appointed Minister of Economics and Inter-Ministry Coordination by Prime Minister Begin, and was seen as a potential future Prime Minister.
 That same year, his political career was severely damaged by a media fiasco.
-Meridor announced that a scientist had invented a revolutionary chemical process for energy production.
+Meridor announced that a scientist had invented a revolutionary chemical process for energy production which could generate 17,000 kilocalories of energy from an input of 23 kilocalories, a 700-fold output.
 He used the analogy that this process could use the energy of a simple light bulb to light a city like Ramat Gan.
 The analogy stuck and created a media frenzy, making front-page news.
-The scientist was then revealed to be Danny Berman, a hoaxer with multiple fraud convictions.
+The developer of the technology was then revealed to be Danny Berman, a hoaxer with multiple fraud convictions.
 Meridor became a national laughingstock.
 He refused to resign, and retained his ministerial position when Yitzhak Shamir took over from Begin in 1983, but lost his seat again in the 1984 elections.
 He did not return to the Knesset.